john-azzaro/Study-Mongoose/README.md

 <dl>
 <dd>

-Now remeber what a model is: a wrapper on the wrapper schema.
+Now that you have your schema, you need to package it a model to be exported elsewhere in your code.
 ```JavaScript
         const mongoose = require("mongoose");